gvakras/cairo-mrcp/cairo-client/trunk/README.txt

 1. Extract Cairo-client

-  To install Cairo, extract all files from the binary distribution archive to a directory of your choosing.
+  To install cairo-client, extract all files from the binary distribution archive to a directory of your choosing.

 2. Download and Install JMF 2.1.1